x676f64/ethernaut-ctf-solutions/README.md

     <summary>👌 Level 15 - Naught coin</summary>

-The timelock only applies to `transfer`, not `transferFrom` so we need to go with `approve` -> `transferFrom`
+The timelock only applies to `transfer`, not `transferFrom` so we need to go with `approve` -> `transferFrom` Replace '0x...' with the contract instance address.
+Type 'instance' in the browsers inspect console to get the address.

 ```solidity
 > balance = (await contract.balanceOf(player)).toString()